anuota/S2DS-2023/README.md

-# Pivigo Data Science Template

-_A recommended minimal project structure for doing and sharing data science work._

-This template is based on the good work from the [Cookiecutter project](http://drivendata.github.io/cookiecutter-data-science/).
-Please visit the website for a more detailed explanation of how to get the most out of the template and best practices in general.
-In particular, we strongly suggest that you work in the context of a virtual environment for this project.
-Please feel free to change the directory structure as you wish.

-The structure we have given you is a lightweight version of the full cookiecutter-data-science template.
-The full version includes a number of functionalities that are often not needed, such as a Makefile and setup scripts, as well as a .env file for holding keys.
-In some cases you may want this added functionality and may, therefore, substitute this template for the original cookiecutter-data-science template.
+# S2DS NLP project

+_The NLP project that was created to assess timeliness of the media content created by the Client._

+The project was created as part of an Science2DataScience internship by the group of 5 scientists.

-The directory structure of your new project looks like this:
+The directory structure of the project looks like this:

 ```
 ├── README.md          <- The top-level README for developers using this project.